jqueuniet/netbox-go/apiv3_6/docs/NestedModule.md

 ### NewNestedModule

-`func NewNestedModule(id int32, url string, display string, device NestedDevice, moduleBay ModuleNestedModuleBay, moduleType NestedModuleType, ) *NestedModule`
+`func NewNestedModule(id int32, url string, device NestedDevice, moduleBay ModuleNestedModuleBay, moduleType NestedModuleType, ) *NestedModule`

 NewNestedModule instantiates a new NestedModule object This constructor will assign default values to properties that have it defined,